He once was voted one of the NFL’s dirtiest players. Now, Jon Runyan hands out fines: ‘If you want to avoid getting hacked, bring in a hacker’

 » READ MORE: Eagles’ Britain Covey vows to protect himself better as he nears his return from a shoulder injury

 Brian Westbrook, one of Runyan’s former Eagles teammates, said he believed concussions were the cause of memory loss that he began experiencing in his 30s.
 It’s likely that football players have sustained concussions for as long as the sport has been played.
 But for decades, the long-term health issues resulting from concussions were unknown.
-It wasn’t until the 2000s when that perception began to change, following the suicide deaths of multiple retired NFL stars.
+It wasn’t until the 2000s when that perception began to change, following the suicide deaths of several retired NFL stars.

 Runyan was in the midst of his NFL career at that time.
 When he was playing, he didn’t think much about how he’d feel when he was 60.
 But his hope is that he can encourage more players to think about that now.